John Broadwood & Sons: 1980s and 1990s

 After a long period of decline ending in near bankruptcy, the business was rescued in the mid 1980s by a consortium headed up by Geoffrey Simon, a keen amateur pianist and successful businessman from Birmingham.
 Mr. Simon took on the mantle of CEO and under his stewardship John Broadwood & Sons entered a period during which a number of innovations were developed.
 These included the limited edition 'Linley piano' an upright piano designed by Viscount Linley and his partner Matthew Rice, plus the design and patenting of the 'barless' grand piano in 1997 which was manufactured by Birmingham firm of Ladbrooke Pianos, who produced half a dozen a year.

 2000s

 The company holds a royal warrant as a manufacturer and tuner of pianos.
 Following the death of Geoffrey Simon in 2006, the company was acquired in 2008 by Alastair Laurence, a piano builder and technician with family ties to the Broadwood firm dating back to 1787.
 To coincide with the change in ownership, new restoration and conservation workshops are now located at Finchcocks, Goudhurst, Kent, England.

 Broadwood archives

 The company's archives are held at the Surrey History Centre.
 They featured in a 2024 episode of Fake or Fortune?, which investigated whether a Broadwood grand piano, owned by Chesney Hawkes, had once belonged to John Lennon.
 The theory remained unproven, but it was shown that he once owned a Broadwood upright piano.
+The Surrey History Centre also holds the archives of Bertha Broadwood who instigated the controversial cottage nursing programme.